Jetlum/computer-management-api/README.md

 # Computer Management API

-A REST API for managing company-issued computers built with Go, GORM, and PostgreSQL/SQLite.
+A REST API for managing company computers built with Go, GORM, and PostgreSQL/SQLite.
 Integrates with Greenbone notification service.

 ## Overview